a-burlakov/melinas-fingers/README.md

 4. Go to "Settings" and make sure that all your Elden Ring controls are filled.
 If it's not, then go to Elden Ring and assign every action to any keyboard button, then press "Reload from save file" button or fill controls manually;
 5. Adjust font size and window scale, so it would be comfortable;
 6. Set "Standard pause time" according to your FPS in Elden Ring;
 7. There's already some introductory hotkeys on the left.
-You can use these, or add your own hotkeys;
+You can use these, or add your own hotkeys.
+By the way, there're 10 item hotkeys and 10 magic introductory hotkeys with "Built-in" type.
+If you'll turn them to "Magic" and "Item" types and then set "Items search mode" and "Magic search mode" to "Semi-manual", you'll see some nice difference in hotkey speed.;
 8. If you use "Equipment" hotkey, make sure that your list is sorted by "Order of Acquisition", ascended.
 There's a special "Built-in" hotkey to sort all your lists by that rule.

-Anyway, I recommend to watch the tutorial:

-ССЫЛКА НА ТУТОРИАЛ

 ## Some little important things